himewel/yolowell/docs/_sources/index.rst.txt

 generate ROMs with the weight and bias values (and major units as layers).
 The control unit will be implemented direct in VHDL code in the repo *work* folder.

+.. csv-table:: **Table 1** - Layer types and expected number of cycles until outputs be generated in each cycle (based on *yolov3_tiny*).
+   :file: _static/tiny_layers.csv
+   :widths: 15, 30, 20, 15, 20
+   :header-rows: 1
+   :align: center

 .. toctree::
    :maxdepth: 2

-Take a look in `Darknet project website <http://pjreddie.com/darknet/yolo>`_ to get info about the CNN we want to accelerate: Yolov3.
+Take a look in `Darknet project website <http://pjreddie.com/darknet/yolo>`_ to get info about the CNN we want to accelerate: *yolov3_tiny*.

 Could be a really nice paper **DarkHDLnet: an efficient hardware and software co-project implementation of CNNs to FPGA devices** (who knows what future